 MRI is far more sensitive than CT and demonstrates lesions characteristic of demyelination:

-- T2: demonstrates regions of high signal, with surrounding oedema typically situated in subcortical locations; the thalami and brainstem can also be involved
+- T2: regions of high signal, with surrounding edema typically situated in subcortical locations; the thalami and brainstem can also be involved

 - T1 C+ (Gd): punctate, ring or arc enhancement (open ring sign) is often demonstrated along the leading edge of inflammation; absence of enhancement does not exclude the diagnosis

-Magnetization transfer may help distinguish ADEM from MS, in that normal-appearing brain (on T2-weighted images) has normal magnetization transfer ratio (MTR) and normal diffusivity, whereas in MS both measurements are significantly decreased 3.
+Magnetization transfer may help distinguish acute disseminated encephalomyelitis from multiple sclerosis, in that normal-appearing brain (on T2-weighted images) has normal magnetization transfer ratio and normal diffusivity, whereas in multiple sclerosis both measurements are significantly decreased 3.

 Treatment and prognosis